vyapp/stacksos/README.md

 # Install

-StackSOS uses the python package googler to perform searches on StackOverflow.
+StackSOS uses the Python package googler to perform searches on StackOverflow.

 **See:** https://github.com/jarun/googler